Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Real observations

 {\it Detection efficiency: } Our study is for DECam on the Blanco 4m with its 3 sq-degree field of view, covering the $90\%$ credible sky area using real cadences in 2 passes to ensure a confirmation.
-The simulated search and discovery over LVK skymaps is relatively rare in the literature, but has been done by \citet{coughlin_2020} and \cite{petrov2022}.
+A complete search and discovery simulation over full LVK simulated skymaps has been done by \citet{coughlin_2020} and \cite{petrov2022}.
 As the 1m class telescopes have very large fields of view, up to the ZTF 47 sq-degrees, much more common in the literature is to assume a KN model, usually a GW170817 analog, and ask what exposure time or limiting magnitude is necessary to detect it.
 If instead of Bayesian model averaging of the detection probability we had used Bayesian model average absolute magnitudes, our study would be very different.
 The average absolute magnitudes for our \bluebright , \reddishslow, and \redfaint\ models for $r$-band are $-16.3, -15.2, -14.2$ respectively.
 In 100 seconds, DECam reaches $r=23.0$, sufficient to detect $M_r=-15.2$ to 500 Mpc.
 In 1200 seconds, DECam reaches $r=24.4$, sufficient to detect $M_r = -14.2$ to 500 Mpc, and GW170817's $M_r=-15.5$ to 1 Gpc.
 Why then do events at $d_L=200$ Mpc, have in our study detection probabilities $P_d$ of 90\%, 73\%, \& 60\% for the \bluebright, \reddishslow, and \redfaint\ models, respectively, using the \lTT\ strategy, and routinely require 60-90 second exposures for \bluebright and 300-1200 second exposures for the last two models.
 The effect of using eq~\ref{eq:prob_detect} is to extend the search to lower $M\_\mathrm{ej}$ and $\log{X_\mathrm{lan}}$ and thus lower luminosities.
 Our method of accounting for uncertainty in the KN population is driving our results.
-If we adopt the \citet{coughlin2018} model parameters and uncertainties, as we are likely to do for O4 observations, our detection efficiencies will increase and exposure times decrease.
+If we adopt the \citet{coughlin2018} model parameters and uncertainties, our detection efficiencies would increase and exposure times decrease.
 Using the GW170817 absolute magnitude for detection is likely over-optimistic, as suggested by \citet{colombo2022} placing GW170817 at the $75^{th}$ percentile bright, and \citet{setzer2022} placing it at $95^{th}$ percentile bright.
-The studies using 1m class telescopes are most likely to assume GW170817 analogs, though \citet{petrov2022} uses both that and a lower luminosity, red model, and \citet{sagues_2021} does a careful analysis.
+The studies using 1m class telescopes are most likely to assume GW170817 analogs, though \citet{petrov2022} uses both that and a lower luminosity, red model, and \citet{sagues_2021} does a careful analysis of viewing angle dependent models.
 The studies assuming the Rubin Observatory \citep{cowperthwaite2019, chen2021}, or a variety/network of telescopes \citep{coughlin_2020, chase2022} tend to analyze detection probabilities for lower luminosity events.
 In summary, one will have to be careful comparing our detection probabilities with others in the literature, which often use a single luminous model or evaluate and average detection efficiencies over a grid of models using a uniform prior.
 In our language, ``chance of finding it'' in Fig~\ref{fig:prob-v-dist} is to be interpreted as ``fraction of models detected given our priors on the space of models''.